flexiblepower/powermatcher-documentation/SimplePMCluster.md

 We will do this by following the following steps:

   1. Starting up the OSGI server
-  2. Configure Actioneer
+  2. Configure Auctioneer
   3. Configure Concentrator
   4. Configure PVAgent

 ## Starting up PowerMatcher in OSGI

 The PowerMatcher repository has an `examples` bundle, containing example implementations of the core and API classes and interfaces.
 In this example, our device agents will be the `PVPanel` and the `Freezer` classes.
-More information on how to build your own device agent can be found in the [Creation of a device agent](CreationOfDeviceAgent.md) section.
+More information on how to build your own device agent can be found in the [Create a Device Agent](CreateADeviceAgent.md) section.

 In eclipse, open `examples.bndrun` of the `net.PowerMatcher.examples` project.
 Click on `Run OSGi` to fire up the Apache Felix service.